That'll Be the Day: The Crickets' version

-Certification
+Chart performance

 The Brunswick single was a number-one hit on Billboard magazine's Best Sellers in Stores chart in 1957.
 It went to number two on Billboards R&B singles chart.
 The song peaked at number 1 in the UK Singles Chart in November 1957 and stayed in that position for three weeks.

 On December 20, 1969, a reissue of the single by Coral Records was awarded a "gold single" by the RIAA.

 On September 20, 1986, the song appeared on the UK Singles Chart at number 85 and left the chart a week later.